marcosrachid/java8_oca_study/README.md

 if two different interfaces has the same static or default method(dispite de implementation), the class implementing both, must implement a new method default or static.

 Concrete classes must implement all abstract classes from its parent.

-Overloaded methods rules:

-* methods must have the same name.
-* methods must have different argument list.
-* method can or cannot have different return types.
-* method can or cannot have a different access modifier.
-* method can or cannot have a different checked or unchecked exception.

 Overriden method rules: